-The syngonium mojito is really easy to care for and propagate too, we run down all you need to know…
+Welcome to my syngonium mojito care for and propagate guide.
+I have a few of them, they are really easy to grow and prop.
+I run down all you need to know…

 Syngonium Mojito Care Summary